דלג לתוכן הראשי

 Clinical trials:

-The trial will examine the safety and efficacy of the treatment in 12 patients.
+This is an open-label, dose-escalation trial examining the safety and efficacy of the treatment in 12 patients with end-stage liver disease.

-Preliminary results are expected to be published in 2026.
+According to estimates, preliminary results are expected to be published later.

 It should be noted that LyGenesis plans to perform similar procedures for a variety of different organs, here is their progress: